Best kitchen brands

 In our survey, we asked people how satisfied they are with the brand and whether they would recommend it to a friend.
 We then combine these to create an overall customer score

-We also ask customers to rate specific elements, including value for money and quality, from one to five stars.
+We also ask customers to rate specific elements, including value for money and durability, on a seven-point scale from very poor to excellent.

-Go to best and worst kitchen brands to find out how DIY Kitchens fitted kitchens compare with those from other brands.
+Go to best and worst kitchen brands to find out how DIY Kitchens fitted kitchens compare with those from other brands for each area.

-See how other kitchen brands, including Homebase and Wickes, were rated for installation by visiting our kitchen installation page.
+See how other kitchen brands, including Wren Kitchens and Wickes, were rated for installation by visiting our kitchen installation page.

 Click through our gallery to see a range of DIY Kitchens ranges across different prices and styles, including modern and traditional kitchens.